-(Mark One)

-☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 Fo or the quarterly period ended S September 30, 2022 OR ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the tra nsition period from to Commission file numbe 001-40391 iPower Inc (Ex act name of registrant as spe Nevada 5200 82-5144171 (State or other jurisdiction of incorporation or organization) (Primary Standard Classification Code • .R.S.
-Employer tification Number) 2399 Bateman Av Duarte, CA 91 (626) 863-734 010 4 (Address, including zip code, and te lephone number, including are a code, of the registrant's principal exec cutive offices) Title of each class Trading Symbo ange on which registered Common Stock IPW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter requirements for the past 90 days.
-Yes \boxtimes No \square period that the registrant was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has su Regulation S-T during the preceding 12 months (or for Indicate by check mark whether the registrant is a lar emerging growth company.
-See the definitions of ' company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check may or revised financial accounting standards provided to S od for complying with any new Indicate by check mark if the registrant is a shell comp oany (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes The number of shares outstanding of the registrant's co ommon stock on November 14 l, 2022 was 29,572,382.
+(Mark One) ☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 31, 2022 OR ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-40391 iPower Inc. (Exact name of registrant as specified in its charter) Nevada 82-5144171 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 2399 Bateman Avenue, Duarte, CA 91010 (626) 863-7344 (Address, including zip code, and telephone number, including area code, of the registrant's principal executive offices) Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock IPW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.